yuyuranium/ToC-Project-2021-re2nfa-bot/README.md

 * **NFA optimization for minimal states and transitions**
   * In addition to an intuitive way of constructing an NFA, the generator can also do optimizations.
-  * It generates two times less states and transitions than the intuitive way on average .
+  * It generates two times less states and transitions than the intuitive way on average.

 * **Minimal source codes**
   * There are only 2 source files in this repo, one for the server and the other for the RE compiler.